uncas/BuildPipeline/readme.md

 - Website that lists builds and deployment packages.
 - API endpoint and powershell script to log builds and packages from a build server.
-- Trigger deployment to a specific environment, using a powershell script to perform the deployment, where the powershell script can be defined by the user in the website.
+- Trigger deployment to a specific environment.
+- Deployment method: use a powershell script to perform the deployment, where the powershell script can be defined by the user in the website.
+- Quick-link to Github.
+- Display commit info for projects that depend on a git repository.
+- Configuration of github URL and remote Git URL for projects.

 Planned features:
-- Quick-links to Github.
-- Display commit info for projects that depend on a git repository.
+- Deployment method: FTP
+- See further feature ideas in doc/todo.txt

 Installation